sorush-khajepor/Sarray/README.md

 ## Getting Started

 Add Sarray header to your project and you are good to go .
 Below, I show a little bit of what you can do with Sarray.
-For complete features, check test_sarray.cpp file which contains all the features.
+For complete features, check tests.cpp file which contains all the features.

 ```c++
 #include "sarray.h"